elizabethpursell/Netsuite-Custom-Print-Button/README.md

 # Netsuite-Custom-Print-Button
 ## Project Overview
 ### Purpose
 This custom print button uses NetSuite's Advanced PDF/HTML Template feature to generate a shipping placard PDF based on data fields.
-The placard is used to keep track of the recipient of pallets.
+The placard is used to keep track of the recipients of pallets and establishes a reliable organization strategy for production.
 ### Features
 - Custom Print Button
 - PDF Template